-If you’re naturally organized and enjoy the challenge of managing logistics and solving problems, consider a career as a meeting, convention or event planner.
-The business and financial professionals who choose this rapidly growing career handle the planning of large business, non-profit and personal gatherings and events that range from large parties to serious professional conferences.
-An undergraduate degree can prepare you for this flourishing career.
+If you are an organized person who enjoys the challenge of managing logistics and solving problems, consider a career as a meeting, convention, or event planner.
+Business and financial professionals who choose this rapidly growing career handle the planning of large business, non-profit organizations, and personal gatherings and events that range from parties to professional conferences.

-Virtually all large events require a good deal of planning and organization to go smoothly.
-Meeting and event planners often specialize in a particular kind of planning, such as corporate business meetings, meetings between government agencies and officials, trade show events for professional organizations, non-profit events, meetings at hotels and convention centers and personal events like weddings.
-Regardless of what kind of events they plan, they will be responsible for tasks such as:
+Virtually every large event or conference requires planning and organization to go smoothly.
+Meeting and event planners are the individuals in charge of organizing these types of events.
+They often specialize in a particular kind of planning, such as corporate business meetings, meetings between government agencies and officials, trade show events for professional organizations, and the like.
+Regardless of what kind of events they plan, they are typically responsible for a variety of tasks.
+These tasks include:

 - Organizing equipment and activities